-The Great-West Lifetime Trusts are invested in shares of the underlying funds and collective investment trusts.
-These underlying investments are a mix of equity and fixed income securities.
-The underlying investments are selected in accordance with an established glide path.
+Allocation accordance with an established glide path.
 The glide path methodology is prepared, reviewed, and updated annually by Ibbotson Associates, Inc. (Ibbotson).
 The underlying investments are also reviewed and updated annually, if necessary, in accordance with the Fund Performance Review methodology adopted by Great-West Capital Management, LLC ("GWCM") and the sub-advisor to Great-West Trust Company, LLC.